 We are very excited to have five full scholarships for undergraduate Aboriginal and Torres Straight Islander students.
 This funding has generously been provided by the University of Sydney.
-We currently have two scholarships available for 2022 and for further information please contact firstname.lastname@example.org
+We will have one or two scholarships available for 2023 and for further information please contact firstname.lastname@example.org

 Mandelbaum House is a not-for-profit organisation and does not receive any government or institutional financial assistance.
 We therefore depend on donations and bequests from the Mandelbaum House community and friends to fund scholarships and other philanthropic projects and, most importantly, keep the college affordable for all potential residents.

 We’re extremely grateful to our generous donors who provide ongoing support to the Mandelbaum House scholarship program.
-This includes Mrs Valmae Freilich and her late husband, Dr Herbert Freilich, who have contributed to our scholarship fund for over 17 years in the name of Dr Freilich’s late parents, Max and Sasha Freilich.
-We are also very grateful to the B'nai B'rith Syd Einfeld Unit who have generously contributed to our scholarship fund over the past six years.
+This includes Mrs Valmae Freilich and her late husband, Dr Herbert Freilich, who have contributed to our scholarship fund for 20+ years in the name of Dr Freilich’s late parents, Max and Sasha Freilich.
+We are also very grateful to the B'nai B'rith Syd Einfeld Unit who have generously contributed to our scholarship fund for 10+ years.
 In 2021, the B'nai B'rith Sydney Charitable Trust established a new scholarship in memory of Ella and Henry Krug which we also deeply appreciate.